Daniel's

 Now in the second year of the reign of Nebuchadnezzar, Nebuchadnezzar had dreams; and his spirit was troubled and his sleep left him.
 Then the king gave orders to call in the magicians, the conjurers, the sorcerers and the Chaldeans to tell the king his dreams.
 So they came in and stood before the king.
 The king said to them, 'I had a dream and my spirit is anxious to understand the dream.'
 Then the Chaldeans spoke to the king in Aramaic: 'O king, live forever!
 Tell the dream to your servants, and we will declare the interpretation.'
 The king replied to the Chaldeans, 'The command from me is firm: if you do not make known to me the dream and its interpretation, you will be torn limb from limb and your houses will be made a rubbish heap.
 But if you declare the dream and its interpretation, you will receive from me gifts and a reward and great honor; therefore declare to me the dream and its interpretation.'
 They answered a second time and said, "Let the king tell the dream to his servants, and we will declare the interpretation.'
 The king replied, 'I know for certain that you are bargaining for time, inasmuch as you have seen that the command from me is firm, that if you do not make the dream known to me, there is only one decree for you for you have agreed together to speak lying and corrupt words before me until the situation is changed; therefore tell me the dream, that I may know that you can declare to me its interpretation.'
 The Chaldeans answered the king and said, 'There is not a man on earth who could declare the matter for the king, inasmuch as no great king or ruler has ever asked anything like this of any magician, conjurer or Chaldean.
 Moreover, the thing which the king demands is difficult, and there is no one else who could declare it to the king except gods, whose dwelling place is not with mortal flesh.'
 Because of this the king became indignant and very furious and gave orders to destroy all the wise men of Babylon.

-Let's step aside here a moment.
-You know, millions of dollars are spent around the world today on these types of hocus pocums.
-I recall one Internet site that, for $36, offered to tell people about their "past lives".
-What utter balderdash.
-Nebuchadnezzar's principle of "you tell me my dream first ... then I'll listen to what you have to say" ... was a great, and not unreasonable, test and would be a good principle for the gullible to follow today.
+Nebuchadnezzar's principle here of, you tell me my dream first ... then I'll listen to what you have to say ... was a great and not unreasonable test and would be a good principle for gullible people to follow today.
 Why not test those charlatans?
 They claim to be "in touch" with the supernatural.
 Make them prove it.
 Nebuchadnezzar did.
-He called their hand on it.
 He wanted to know the truth.
 He didn't want a bunch of malarkey!
-His so called "wise men" objected vociferously.
+His so-called wise men objected vociferously.
 They said ...
 Listen, dear king, you're being unreasonable ... no great king or ruler has ever asked such a thing before and there is not a man on earth who could declare your dream without hearing it first!
-Only the gods could do what you are asking.
-That statement was probably the closest to the truth that any of these fellows had ever come, before.
-Their argument, however, fell on deaf ears and, with great fury, Nebuchadnezzar simply ordered them all to be killed!
+Only the gods could do what you are asking!
+That statement was probably the closest to the truth that any of these fellows had ever come up with.
+Their argument, however, fell on deaf ears and, with great fury, Nebuchadnezzar promptly ordered them all to be killed!

 2:13-16